shikhirsingh/Lsh4Text/README.md

 **How LSH Works**

 LSH belongs to a class of probabilistic algorithms.
-In it's simplest form, LSH works by grouping all of your documents (or document signature) into buckets.
-The same document (signature) likely exists in multiple buckets for fast lookup.
-When you are looking for a document that could be similar, you check check the buckets LSH asks you to check.
-The advantage of using LSH is that you don't need to search the entire dataset one by one.
-You only need to search the buckets which significantly reduces the size and dimension of the problem.
+In it's simplest form, LSH works by grouping all of your documents (or the document's signature) into n buckets.
+Each document (or it's signature) needs to be stored in multiple buckets.
+When you are looking for a document that could be similar, you check each of the buckets LSH asks you to check.
+The advantage of using LSH is that you don't need to search the entire dataset one by one, just the buckets.
+Because you only need to search a small number of buckets, it can significantly reduces the size and dimension of the problem.
+For a more detailed explanation please see [this chapter](http://infolab.stanford.edu/~ullman/mmds/ch3a.pdf) from [Mining Massive Datasets](http://infolab.stanford.edu/~ullman/mmds.html) book.
+Another explanation is provided in [this blog](https://medium.com/engineering-brainly/locality-sensitive-hashing-explained-304eb39291e4).

 **Parameters to consider**
 There are a number of parameters that go into a text LSH algorithm.
 In this implementation of LSH, some of these are auto computed for you.
 You will want to try different numbers based on your dataset.
 I encourage you to try different numbers.

 * Bucket Size
+* Number of Buckets for each document (Bands)
-* Vector Size
+* Vector Size - Number of unique kgrams
-* kGram
+* kGram size - the minimum and maximum number of k-grams

 **Get me started**